ngmodz/cashfreecheckout/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙏 Acknowledgments

+- CashFree team for their comprehensive payment gateway
+- Contributors to this project

 ## 🤝 Contributing